prl-mushr/mushr-website/content/tutorials/noetic_quickstart.md

 First, download [Foxglove Studio](https://foxglove.dev/download).
 Foxglove is still in development and has many features that are added frequently, so make sure to download the most recent version, or update it if you already have it downloaded.

-[TODO: Merge PR into noetic branch for foxglove layout.
-For now the layout file specified below can be found at [this branch](https://github.com/prl-mushr/mushr/blob/foxglove-viz/mushr_utils/foxglove/foxglove_layout.json).
-Download it into the location below.]

 Open Foxglove Studio, and click the "Layouts" button on the left panel (second from top) and then click `Import Layout` button pictured below.